zowe/docs-site/docs/user-guide/install-zos.md

    A keystore directory needs to be created for a Zowe instance to be launched successfully, and a keystore directory can be shared between Zowe instances and between Zowe runtimes, including between different Zowe releases, unless specified otherwise in the release documentation.

 3. Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
-For instructions, see [Configuring the Zowe instance directory](configure-instance-directory.md).
+For instructions, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).

    A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).

+   Next, you will install and configure the Zowe started tasks.
 Zowe has two high level started tasks: `ZWESVSTC` that launches the Zowe desktop and API mediation layer address spaces, and `ZWESISTC` that is a cross memory server that runs all of the APF authorized code.
 The JCL for the tasks are included in the PDS SAMPLIB `SZWESAMP` installed by Zowe and the load modules for the cross memory server are included in the PDS load library `SZWEAUTH`.

 4. (Only required for launching the Zowe desktop) Configure the `ZWESISTC` cross memory server and install the load libraries.
-For instructions, see [Configuring the Cross memory server](configure-xmem-server.md).
+For instructions, see [Installing and configuring the Zowe cross memory server (ZWESISTC)](configure-xmem-server.md).

    The cross memory server is only required if you want to use the Zowe desktop.
 The cross memory server is not used by API Mediation Layer.
 If you want to use Zowe API Mediation Layer only, you can skip this step.

-   Which components of Zowe are started is determined by the `LAUNCH_COMPONENT_GROUPS` value in the `instance.env` file in the Zowe instance directory, see [Configuring the Zowe instance directory](configure-instance-directory.md#component-groups).
+   Which components of Zowe are started is determined by the `LAUNCH_COMPONENT_GROUPS` value in the `instance.env` file in the Zowe instance directory, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md#component-groups).

 5. Configure the `ZWESVSTC` started task.
-For instructions, see [Configuring the ZWESVSTC started task](configure-zowe-server.md).
+For instructions, see [Installing the Zowe started task (ZWESVSTC)](configure-zowe-server.md).

 ## Stage 4: Verify the installation

 Verify that Zowe is installed correctly on z/OS.
-See [Verifying Zowe runtime installation](verify-zowe-runtime-install.md).
+See [Verifying Zowe installation on z/OS](verify-zowe-runtime-install.md).

 ## Looking for troubleshooting help?